-TIP: Exporting your complete list of IRs is a nice way to keep a backup of them all in one place on your computer.
-It is helpful to repame your exported IR files to all in one place on your computer.
+\TIP: Exporting your complete list of IRs is a nice way to keep a backup of them all in one place on your computer.
 It is helpful to rename your exported IR files to include their stored index ID number at the start of the title (001 through 128, as shown in the image at the start of this chapter) to easily identify what IR slots they should be imported back into.